ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: resolution_digits

     Specifies the measurement resolution in digits.
-Setting this  attribute to higher values increases the measurement accuracy.
-Setting this  attribute to lower values increases the measurement speed.
+Setting this  property to higher values increases the measurement accuracy.
+Setting this  property to lower values increases the measurement speed.
-    NI-DMM ignores this attribute for capacitance and inductance measurements on the NI 4072.
-To achieve better resolution for such measurements, use the :py:data:`nidmm.Session.lc_number_meas_to_average` attribute.
+    NI-DMM ignores this property for capacitance and inductance measurements on the NI 4072.
+To achieve better resolution for such measurements, use the :py:data:`nidmm.Session.lc_number_meas_to_average` property.

     The following table lists the characteristics of this property.